rlegaye/pl8-infra-core/README.md

 $ terraform apply
 ```

-Note that this example may create resources which cost money.
-Run `terraform destroy` when you don't need these resources.
+Note that this example may create resources which will incur monetary charges on your AWS bill.
+Run `terraform destroy` when you no longer need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements